bsantunes/AHM26108D_RAK/README.md

-# AHM26108D
+# Morse Micro 6108
-Compiling instructions for kernel and driver on RAK 7391 with CM5
+Compiling instructions for kernel, MM6108 driver and patches with CM5 or RPi5

 ## 1. Prepare and configure the Kernel Source
 Clone and checkout kernel 6.6: